Exercise Solutions

 es

-18) Go through split documentation and use appropriate options to get the output shown below for the input file purchases.txt.
+18) Go through the split documentation and use appropriate options to get the output shown below for the input file purchases.txt.

 # split input by 3 lines (max) at a time